KeyboardKit/website/collections/_features/Styling.md

 This will make any view that uses the style provider (like ``SystemKeyboard``) use this theme.
 You can change this theme at any time.

-You can inherit `ThemeBasedKeyboardStyleProvider` to customize this theme-based provider even further, which lets you mix the benefits of themes and styles in even more ways.
+You can inherit **ThemeBasedKeyboardStyleProvider** to customize this theme-based provider even further, which lets you mix the benefits of themes and styles in even more ways.

 > Important: Since the theme engine requires KeyboardKit Pro, you must register this provider *after* registering your KeyboardKit Pro license key.

 ### Pre-defined themes

-You can access all pre-defined themes with `KeyboardTheme.{ID}`, for instance `KeyboardKit.standard` or `KeyboardKit.minimal(.pink)`.
+You can access all pre-defined themes with **KeyboardTheme.{ID}**, for instance **KeyboardKit.standard** or **KeyboardKit.minimal(.pink)**.

-[This page](/themes) lists all pre-defined themes with some style variations.
+You can see a list of all pre-defined themes with some style variations [here](/themes).

-You can access all pre-defined themes with `KeyboardTheme.allPredefined`.
-All pre-defined style variations also have an `allPredefined` property, e.g. `KeyboardTheme.SwiftyStyle.allPredefined`.
+You can access all pre-defined themes with **KeyboardTheme.allPredefined**.
+All pre-defined style variations also have an **allPredefined** property, e.g. **KeyboardTheme.SwiftyStyle.allPredefined**.

 ### Previews